-Instant Pot stir fry with chicken and vegetables is a great dinner idea that’s healthy and packed with lemon pepper flavor!
-You’ve gotta’ try this one.
+Beef or chicken Instant Pot stir fry and vegetables is a great dinner idea that’s healthy and packed with lemon pepper flavor!
+Add fresh, defrosted or frozen chicken breasts with bell peppers and onions and your one pot meal is done in no time!

-- Of course you could use any pressure cooker you have to make this.
+Of course you could use any pressure cooker you have to make this.
 They all have the saute function.
 That’s all you need.
-So grab your Crock Pot Express or Ninja Foodi pressure cooker and air fryer and let’s get going.
+So grab your Crock Pot Express or Ninja Foodi pressure cooker and air fryer and let’s get going on this one, you’ll love it for sure.

 Can you fry in an Instant Pot?